Mateus2314/Magik_Smallworld_the_Algorithms/Basic_sequential_structure/Exercise_with_method/get_number_and_show/README.md

 <!-- Short description: -->
-  <h3>This method takes an integer and inserts a string and displays it in Emacs.</h3>
+  <h3>This method takes an integer and displays it as a string in Emacs.</h3>
 </div>

 ## How to use